GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/guide-for-submitting-an-example/index.md

 ## License

-The free examples will be MIT licensed (see [this](https://en.wikipedia.org/wiki/MIT_License) for more info about the MIT license).
+The free examples will be MIT licensed (see this [Wikipedia page](https://en.wikipedia.org/wiki/MIT_License) for more info about the MIT license).

 You will have to make sure the example can be MIT licensed and make sure the resources can also be distributed under the MIT license.
 If you are having doubts about the license of the resources, ask the creator and ask for permission (this is important!).

 ## Best Practices

-!!! tip

-    In general, try to keep your example as minimal as possible.
-It will ensure it's easier to make sure it's very high quality and can be added easily.

 #### Naming conventions